ART CLASSIC CARS

-Targa Florio 1965 (left), two production ASA 1000 take 17th and 22nd position overall.
-Amazing for the first attempt of a road-car in one of the toughest races...
+Targa Florio 1965 (left) : two production ASA 1000 take 17th and 22nd position overall.
+Amazing for the 1st attempt of a road-car in one of the toughest races

 The ASA RB at Daytona in 1967

-Archive : this ASA with Ferrari cam cover, was tested by Olivier Gendebien, Scuderia driver, 4 times Le Mans winner on Ferrari.
-Note the Ferrari badge at the centre of the wheel.
+Left & centre : an ASA with Ferrari cam cover, was tested by Olivier Gendebien, Scuderia driver, 4 times Le Mans winner on Ferrari.
+Note the Ferrari badge on the wheel.

 ASA FERRARI "Vetroresina" (1966)

-This intriguing ASA berlinetta, the one and only with Vetroresina bodywork, bears the last Chassis Number
+This intriguing ASA berlinetta, the only one with Vetroresina bodywork, bears the last Chassis Number

-...or a prototype based on the late 411 model, but with Vetroresina bodywork ?
+...or a prototype based on the late 411 model, but with lightweight Vetroresina bodywork ?